rakirs2/IntuitiveCSharp/README.md

 I tend to focus on one topic, 1 set of problems per session.
 Unforutnately, that will make the sequencing kind of hard but that's ok.

 Finally, I want to focus on fun and building shit.
 I am overcorrecting for probably a too difficult intro so we're going to be doing a lot of "confidence build up" projects.

+## Syllabus

+We're going to have a "tour of types" with a few different projects.
+And then we're going to go deeper into the systems.

+### Rules of Engagement

+All homework will be graded first from the student's computer in session and on github.

+All help/code must be accessible via github.
+No screenshots, no emails of code if possible.